Search This Blog

 1881 - David Miles.
 "Licensed victualler" Wife Ann.

-Charlotte thinks it may have become the Chairmaker's Arms (1883+).
-If not they were next door.
+Charlotte thinks it probably became the Chairmaker's Arms (1883+).
+If not the two premises were next door.

 Related Posts: